microsoft/aed-content-nasa-su20/Learn/rocks-project/1-rock-data/includes/6-example-mission.md

-# Example of a Space Rock Mission
+# Explore an Example Space Rock Mission

 There are lots of missions that have taken astronauts and rovers to the moon to search for these rocks.
 One of which is the [OSIRIS-Rex mission](https://www.asteroidmission.org/objectives/).